-In La Mothe-Achard, the halls have occupied the central square of the town since the Middle Ages.
+In Achards, the market halls have occupied the central square of the town since the Middle Ages.

 This small Baltard-style pavilion built in 1924 replaced the old wooden halls which dated from the beginning of the 19th century and had been renovated several times following fires.